chrislandau/environmentalanimation/Blender Python Tool Development/README.md

 2. Array any selection of objects w/ the Random Array operator
 3. Change the parameters of the Attractor operator in real-time and apply to any collection of geometry you want.

 Other than writing these scripts, all you need to do is run the script (__ALT P__).
 After you run the script, do a _search for operators_ in the 3D window (__F3__).
-Then type "random" or "attractor".
-Your operator will appear.
+Search for "random" or "attractor".
+Your new operators should appear.
 In the case of the attractor, be sure to setup a collection of attractors and to select the geometry you are scaling before running the operator.